 Cute Korean restaurant which does amazing cocktails on Kingly Street!

 If you happen to be in Mile End for whatever reason, then try this pizzeria!
 You can make up your own pasta / pizza from a selection of ingredients.
-Tagliatelle with garlic butter and chicken – YUM!
-Very reasonably priced too!
+Tagliatelle with garlic butter – YUM!
+Doesn’t have the best atmosphere though.

-A chain of bakeries which serve a fantastic brunch!
-Dotted all over London!
+A chain of bakeries which serve a fantastic brunch.

 Lights of Soho

 A bar / members club in Soho!
 Instagrammers dream.